ever-co/ever-rec-desktop/README.md

 ## License

-This project is licensed under the MIT License.
-For more information, see the [LICENSE](LICENSE) file.
+This project is licensed under the GPLv3 License.
+For more information, please see the [LICENSE](LICENSE).

 ---

-Enjoy effortless screen recording with Ever Rec! 🎥
+Enjoy effortless screen recording with Ever® Rec™! 🎥